 A keen chamber musician, Kreeta-Julia has appeared at international festivals such as Kuhmo Chamber Music Festival, Rauma Festivo, Helsinki Festival, Turku Music Festival and PianoEspoo in Finland, Riga New Music Festival and Classical NordicBaltic Conference in Latvia, Ecuentro de musica de Santander in Spain, Harmos Festival in Portugal, Music Alp Music Weeks and Festival International De Musique De Chambre En Charente in France, Gumi International Music festival in Korea, Atlantic Music Festival and iPalpiti Festival of International Laureates in USA.
 She is the violinist of the Finnish-Estonian “Teos Piano Trio” which saw it’s debut concert in Tallinn Chamber Music Festival in the summer of 2017.

 Alongside an extensive solo career, Heikkilä is sought after for her skills and experience as concertmaster in Europe and USA.
 She has served as concertmaster of the Vaasa City Orchestra (2012), the Danish National Chamber Orchestra (2013-) and the Oulu Symphony Orchestra (2015).
-Additionally, despite her young age, she has been invited to fill the role of concertmaster in orchestras such as London BBC Symphony Orchestra, Arctic Philharmonic, Stavanger Symphony Orchestra, Norwegian Opera Orchestra, Malmö Opera Orchestra, Tapiola Sinfonietta, Turku Philharmonic, Atlantic Music Festival Orchestra and the iPalpiti Chamber Orchestra.
-The 2018 season will also see her guest-leading the Trondheim Symphony Orchestra and Helsinki Philharmonic amongst others.
+Additionally, despite her young age, she has been invited to fill the role of concertmaster in orchestras such as London BBC Symphony Orchestra, Arctic Philharmonic, Stavanger Symphony Orchestra, Norwegian Opera Orchestra, Malmö Opera Orchestra, Tapiola Sinfonietta, Turku Philharmonic, Atlantic Music Festival Orchestra, iPalpiti Chamber Orchestra, Trondheim Symphony Orchestra and Helsinki Philharmonic amongst others.

 Heikkilä is proud to serve as a board member, coach and concertmaster of Beethoven NOW!
 (Helsinki) – an orchestra combining students and seasoned professionals who share the common goal of digging deep into the meaning of the composer’s music as well as to encourage chamber musicianship in orchestra playing.